-4. Number of staff and nature of the first instance authority
+4. Number of staff and nature of the determining authority

-Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the first instance authority?
-French Office for the Protection of Refugees and Stateless Persons (OFPRA) 795 Ministry of Interior 🗌 Yes  No
+Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the determining authority?
+French Office for the Protection of Refugees and Stateless Persons (OFPRA) 814 Ministry of Interior ☐ Yes ⊠ No